ratchek/markdown_goal_calculator/README.md

 If you include a html strike-through tag right after the markdown checkmark "- [ ] \<s>", then the task will not be counted at all.

+## pyperclip
+If you have pyperclip installed (you can get it with pip), then the results of the calculation will be automatically added to your system's clipboard, so you can just paste them wherever you'd like.